njraladdin/adk-typescript-agent-maintainer/project.md

 - manage repo : create issue (and close), create branch, use coder agent, submit PR

--generating good code: reduce unnecessary python context, focused typescript context
+- generating good code: reduce unnecessary python context, focused typescript context

--limit number of tries for code writer. if stil lfail after all retries, delete issue
+- limit number of tries for code writer. if stil lfail after all retries, delete issue

 - ability to fetch another file in code translation agent

-always start with fresh cloned repo
+- always start with fresh cloned repo

-monitor commits: monitor newest commits, check if they were processed yet or not, send them to agent
+monitor commits: monitor newest commits, check if they were processed yet or not, send them to agent. use sqlite db to track processed commits and retries

+ui agent progress: display steps taken by agent on a web ui